-For a fixed value of cell phone usage the the expected number of people using the internet increase by 1.2799 percentage points.
+For a fixed value of cell phone usage the the expected number of people using the internet increase by 1.2799 percentage points when GDP increases by one unit.

 If we plot the two equations we will realise that they are parallel (as stated in exercise 11.1.d), hence the effect of cell phone usage on the percentage of people using the internet does not depend on the per capital GPA.